Narayana108/vedic_knowledge/nimbark_sampraday_articles/an_introduction_to_nimbark_sampraday.md

 The left portion of the body of the Supreme Lord is Shri Radha, seated blissfully, as beautiful as the Lord Himself; who is served by thousands of sakhis.
 We meditate on the Supreme Goddess, the fulfiller of all desires.
 ```

+Even though Shri Nimbark Acharya ji was a vaishnava and vedantist, He has different moods and multiple spiritual identities other than being an avatar of Shri Sudarshan Chakra.
+His inner mood was that of sakhi bhava upasana, which is a very high level and esoteric form of worship which is not suitable for the general public, this style of worship has also been maintained through the parampara up until this very present day.

 ```
 radhaamkrsnasvaroopaam vai, krishnam raadhaasvarupinam; kalaatmaanam nikunjastham gururoopam sadaa bhaje
 - Maha vani